joelkoen/PicoLimbo/docs/about/installation.md

     - Default: `latest`
     - When set to `latest` (or left unset), the installer selects the newest stable release.

+> [!WARNING]
+> Do not manually upload binary files to your Pterodactyl server.
+This will not work properly.
+To update PicoLimbo, you
+> must re-install the server through Pterodactyl's installation process.

 ## Using Docker

 The Docker image is multi-platform, supporting both Linux/amd64 and Linux/arm64 architectures.
 You can start the server using the following command: